NOAA-OWP/t-route/readme.md

    - The latter is a hybrid (MC + diffusive) routing example that should run within a few minutes at most

-### T-Route Setup Instructions and Troubleshooting Guide for Windows Users - Legacy Conda Version [requires  may have to be built with compiler.sh no-e option]
+### T-Route Setup Instructions and Troubleshooting Guide for Windows Users - Legacy Conda Version [may have to be built with compiler.sh no-e option]

 1. **Install Required Components:**
    - Open the WSL terminal.